Second home vs Investment Property: What's the difference?

 • Enough money in liquid savings to cover the mortgage for a few months if need be.

-An investment property may be a good match if your priority is to generate money by collecting rent from tenants.
+An investment property may be a good match if you prioritize generating money by collecting rent from tenants.
 You’ll also benefit from home equity, as the property’s value increases over time or due to upgrades.

 However, mortgage requirements for investment homes can be more stringent and costly than other mortgage types.
 These home loans also usually come with the highest interest rates, credit score requirements, and liquid asset conditions of all occupancy types.
 This is because investment properties tend to have higher delinquency rates than other property types — which means increased risk for mortgage lenders.